jasonraynorris/DEVASC_200-901_STUDY/README.md

 1.5 Explain the benefits of organizing code into methods / functions, classes, and modules

 https://www.youtube.com/watch?v=-WBzAwyefUI

+1.6 Identify the advantages of common design patterns (MVC and Observer)<br>
+<br>NOTE!
+1.6 IS A WORK IN PROGRESS.
+I AM WAITING UNTIL I HAVE A STRONG REPRESENTATION OF THIS TOPIC.
+FEEL FREE TO TAKE A LOOK THUS FAR.<br><br>
 </b>

-1.6 Identify the advantages of common design patterns (MVC and Observer)

 1.7 Explain the advantages of version control

 1.8 Utilize common version control operations with Git